Vitexus/factorio-deb/README.md

 Then build package yourself using debuild -us -uc command.
 The result you can find as **../factorio_1.1.33_amd64.deb**

-There is also debian package woth demo for older version of game.
+There is also debian package with demo for older version of game.
 Download and try: http://repo.vitexsoftware.cz/pool/buster/main/f/factorio-demo/